max-mapper/art-of-node/readme.md

 Many package managers install things globally.
 For instance, if you `apt-get install couchdb` on Debian Linux it will try to install the latest stable version of CouchDB.
 If you are trying to install CouchDB as a dependency of some other piece of software and that software needs and older version of CouchDB, you have to uninstall the newer version of CouchDB and then install the older version.
 You can't have two versions of CouchDB installed because Debian only knows how to install things into one place.

 It's not just Debian that does this.
 Most programming language package managers work this way too.
 To address the global dependencies problem described above there have been virtual environment developed like [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs.html) for Python or [bundler](http://bundler.io/) for Ruby.
-These just split your environment up in to many virtual environments, one for each projects, but inside each environment dependencies are still globally installed.
+These just split your environment up in to many virtual environments, one for each project, but inside each environment dependencies are still globally installed.
 Virtual environments don't always solve the problem, sometimes they just multiply it by adding additional layers of complexity.

 With NPM installing global modules is an anti-pattern.
 Just like how you shouldn't use global variables in your JavaScript programs you also shouldn't install global modules (unless you need a module with an executable binary to show up in your global `PATH`, but you don't always need to do this -- more on this later).